gvolpe/sbt-nix.g8/README.md

 docker run -it sbt-nix-bootstrap-custom:0.1.0-SNAPSHOT
 ```

-The resulting Docker image is 42MB smaller than the default!
+The resulting Docker image is 42MB smaller than the default! (with the caveat of the JREs not being the same).

 ```
 REPOSITORY                  TAG                            IMAGE ID            CREATED             SIZE